selectiveintellect/vic/faq.md

 1. What is VIC&trade; ?

-    VIC&trade; is a domain specific language to write code for [Microchip's](http://www.microchip.com) PIC&reg; microcontrollers (MCU).
+    VIC&trade; is a domain specific language to develop firmware for [Microchip's](http://www.microchip.com) PIC&reg; microcontrollers (MCU).
-It's aim is for users or developers to write code that looks simple, logical and can hide complexities that are in-built into VIC&trade; as language primitives.
+It's aim is for users or developers to develop firmware that looks simple, logical and can hide complexities that are in-built into VIC&trade; as language primitives.
 The name of the compiler to compile the language is also called `vic`.